 Four main factors come into play when assessing how site search can contribute to customer experience:

 - Speed: While many of the businesses surveyed used page load speed as a metric, site search can have a big impact on the customer journey.
 This is especially true if large volumes of data are hosted on your website.
 Site search on your website acts almost like a ‘wormhole’ does in science fiction, shooting your customer at lightning-fast speeds to exactly the information they want to find.
 Unfortunately, search is often overlooked during the design phase of the website, in favor of other aspects such as the interface, navigation.
-In the intial stages, businesses also tend to only test their search on a few products.
+In the initial stages, businesses also tend to only test their search on a few products.

 - Relevance: Although speed is important, getting the right results is equally critical, and if customers don’t find what they are looking for, it can lead them off your site.